 Skunks are omnivores and, much like opossums and raccoons, will eat almost anything.
 They’ve been known to prefer insects and grubs, small rodents, lizards, frogs, snakes, and birds, though they’ll also eat berries, roots, leaves, grasses, fungi, and nuts if the opportunity to do so presents itself.
 In cosmopolitan areas, they have no qualms about overturning and rooting through garbage cans in search of discarded food.

-If skunks or other pests have made unwanted appearances around your home, call Cantu Pest & Termite at (972) 576-7629 and schedule an appointment today with one of our friendly, experienced skunk removal experts.
+If skunks or other pests around Houston have made unwanted appearances around your home, call Cantu Pest & Termite to schedule an appointment today with one of our friendly, experienced skunk removal experts.